ptrjst/flashcards/Ruby/Keywords.md

 ### true

-The sole instance of the special class TrueClass. true encapsulates Boolean truth; however, <emph>all</emph> objects in Ruby are true in the Boolean sense (informally, they cause an if test to succeed), with the exceptions of false and nil.
+The sole instance of the special class `TrueClass`. `true` encapsulates Boolean truth; however, *all* objects in Ruby are true in the Boolean sense (informally, they cause an if test to succeed), with the exceptions of false and nil.

 ### undef